daattali/beautiful-jekyll/aboutme.md

 ### Acknowledgements
 We would like to thank our funders for enabling us to share our research, public engagement and conference activities: Bristol Digital Futures Institute, Bristol Cyber Security Group, Innovation Launchpad Network+ (Researcher-in-Residence Scheme), Research England (C-DICE: The Centre for Postdoctoral Development in Cities, Infrastructure and Energy).

+Logos will need to be resized/ put against the same background colour

 ![bdfi logo](assets/img/bdfi-logo.jpeg)
 ![cdice](assets/img/cdice.jpeg)
 ![esc logo](assets/img/esc-logo.png)